vikingeducation/pairing_checkin/README.md

 ## This is for the dry run of your pairing sessions

+##This is a note you do NOT need to read

 The sample repo to be used for our pairing checkin

 PNDPO was here